 The measurements for each ingredient can be found in the recipe card below.

-How to Make Orange Glazed Pork Loin
+How to Make Orange Glazed Pork Tenderloin

 I love when a Sunday dinner is quick and easy but tastes like you’ve been in the kitchen for hours and hours.
-That is this recipe in a nutshell!
+That is this pork tenderloin recipe in a nutshell!
 Here are the basic steps:

 - Combine all the ingredients for the paste in a blender or food processor and blend until smooth.